 INSTRUCTION NOTE 3: Examiners may determine that cybersecurity risks are significant for the insurer under examination.
 This may be based on responses provided to the ITPQ, results of planning and examiner’s judgment.
 To ensure that the examination procedures performed include an adequate response to the insurer’s cybersecurity risk, which can affect multiple facets of the IT environment, examiners may consider performing procedures in relation to risk statements APO 1, APO 10, APO 12, DSS 02 and DSS 05.
 Note these risk statements and associated procedures may or may not explicitly mention the threat of cybersecurity in the language presented, but examiners should customize the procedures provided to respond to this risk as appropriate.
 Examiners may determine that additional risks are relevant when considering cybersecurity exposure, and should tailor their work program based on information available on the exam.
 Additional considerations for cybersecurity concerns are located in Section 1-III (A) of the Examination Handbook guidance, entitled “General Information Technology Review.”

+INSTRUCTION NOTE 4: Examiners should consider the overall accessibility and transferability of the company’s claims and policyholder data.
+Holistically, the exam team should determine whether the company would be able to transfer its data efficiently and effectively to another location should that need occur (e.g., when switching service providers, in the event of an audit or receivership, etc.).
+Companies that rely heavily on legacy systems, MGAs, multiple cloud platforms, TPAs, or that commingle claims data may be at a higher risk.
+Risk statements APO 03, APO 04, and DSS 04 can be referenced for procedures surrounding data quality, infrastructure, security, and portability.